Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Contact your insurance company directly through phone, email, or their online portal to initiate cancellation.
 Most insurers require written notice, though some accept verbal cancellation requests followed by written confirmation.
 Carriers like Progressive often require a signed cancellation form.
 Specify your desired cancellation date — ideally the same day your new policy starts if you're switching carriers.

 Provide necessary documentation such as proof of new insurance, vehicle sale receipts, or title transfer documents.
 This paperwork helps insurers process your cancellation quickly and may help you avoid short-rate penalties.
-Request written confirmation of your cancellation date and expected refund amount to keep for your records.
+Request written confirmation of your cancellation date and expected refund amount.
+With Texas's HB 2067 effective January 2026, insurers are now required to automatically provide written reasons for cancellation — giving you stronger grounds to appeal if something seems off.

 Avoiding Coverage Gaps